 Setting up the recorder

 To start, make sure that the screen recording feature is activated.
 Go to the Settings and tap on the Control Center section, then select Customize Controls.

 You should see a screen recording icon.
-It should be a red circle on white background.
-Drag the icon to the Quick Menu section.
+It’s a white circle on red background.
+Drag the icon to the Quick Menu section, or simply press the green + sign.
 Doing so will give you quick access to the screen recording feature.

 Now that the icon is on the quick access bar, you can start recording the iPhone’s screen.
 Select the screen you want to record.
 It can be your home screen, a game that you play, the iPhone’s settings menu, or a video call that you are on right now.